redhat-developer-adoption-emea/cloud-native-guides/inventory-api.md

 ![apicur.io Login]({% image_path dotnet-apicurio-dashboard-area.png %}){:width="740px"}

 Please, click on APIs (left side), there you should be able to see your APIs, none if it's the first time you use it.
-Click on `Create New API` to start desigining our Inventory API.
+Click on `Create New API` to start designing our Inventory API.

 ![apicur.io Login]({% image_path dotnet-apicurio-apis-area.png %}){:width="740px"}